A while ago, someone asked me: ”Thomas, what skills do I need to have when tracking bugs and joining a QA team?”

 And today, I’m happy and ready to answer this question.
 Here are the most important bug reporting skills you need to have.

 Bug reporting and bug tracking require a specific set of skills which are quite different from those needed in other areas such as design or development.

-Over the years, we’ve learned a lot about great bug reporting workflows, tools and frameworks, but not a lot of people have touched on the question of bug reporting skills.
+Over the years, we’ve learned a lot about great bug reporting workflows, tools, and frameworks, but not a lot of people have touched on the question of bug reporting skills.

-The reason QA requires a special kind of profile is because it’s the one part that sits right in the middle of the software development matrix, working with and among developers, designers, product managers, users & clients.
+The reason QA requires a special kind of profile is that it’s the one part that sits right in the middle of the software development matrix, working with and among developers, designers, product managers, users & clients.

 If you think about the role of QA and bug reporting, you can think of a middle man.
 The middle man is the one in touch with alpha- & beta testers and customers.
 People in QA and testing are the ones that have to tell the web developer to change (fix) their code.

 And when the situation calls for it, they are also the ones to tell the web designers that their design isn’t intuitive enough for the end users.

 They communicate with the product team and make sure they are on track to fix the existing bugs.
 All these people have different agendas and it is up to the QA agent to make sure that everyone is aligned and knows what needs to be done.